AlessandroCampo/Pokemon-Vue-Phaser/README.md

 All other regular trainers will have a team of random pokemons (among the encounterable ones) with random moves, equal to the length of your team.

-Right now, you can encounter the following pokemons on the map: Zigzagoon, Electrike, Ralts, Starly, Meowth, Wingull, Poochyena.
+Right now, you can encounter the following pokemons on the map:
+Route 1: Poochyena, Wingull, Zigszagoon,  Electricke Route 2: Starly,Meowth, Wingull,  Ralts, Zigszagoon, Electricke Route 3: Tirtouga, Clauncher, Wingull, Ducklett,
+Silvarea: Kricketune, Beautifly, Foongus, Deerling
+Cave: Cranidos, Larvitar, Aaron, Onyx

 ## Credits